smitmartijn/networkinsight-cookbook/manuscript/ch-application-migration-planning.md

 4. Migrate the selected applications.
 5. Validate application behavior, post-migration.

 vRealize Network Insight Cloud can help with step 1, 2, 3, and 5.
 [VMware HCX](https://cloud.vmware.com/vmware-hcx) -- workload migration tool extraordinaire, can help with step 3.
 This chapter focuses heavily on step 2, and 3 which are critical in the planning phase.
-For the scoop on step 1, refer back to the chapter about [Application Discovery]{.underline}.
+For the scoop on step 1, refer back to the chapter about [Application Discovery]{#ch-application-discovery}.

+{id: ch-application-discovery-assessment}
 ## Application Discovery & Assessment

 It's quite common to have an incomplete CMDB or to have multiple sources where applications and the associated workloads are documented. vRealize Network Insight can use a combination of sources (tags, naming conventions, CMDB input) to discover the applications from the infrastructure metadata.
-For more details on application discovery, refer back to the chapter about [Application Discovery]{.underline}.
+For more details on application discovery, refer back to the chapter about [Application Discovery]{#ch-application-discovery}.

 After getting the applications into Network Insight, there is a clear view of application dependencies and network requirements.
-Navigate to the Security Planner (refer back to [Analyzing Network Flows]{.underline} for a refresher) and group the donut by Applications.
+Navigate to the Security Planner (refer back to [Analyzing Network Flows]{#ch-analyzing-network-flows} for a refresher) and group the donut by Applications.

-{caption: "Application Migration Planning -- Dependency mapping"}
+{caption: "Application Migration Planning -- Dependency mapping", id: "fig-application-migration-planning"}
 ![](images/image26.png)

 By hovering over a slice or using the search bar at the top right of the widget, you can find the application you want to map dependencies for.
 By clicking the slice, the details of that application are brought up.

-What you're doing here ([Figure 25]{.underline}), is called **Application Dependency Mapping**.
+What you're doing here ([Figure: Dependency mapping]{#fig-application-migration-planning}), is called **Application Dependency Mapping**.
 Because it's really clear that the application CRM-Records has only incoming connections from 5 other applications, it can be concluded that CRM-Records does not have any dependencies on other applications, however it is used by 5 other applications, making CRM-Records a dependency for those other applications.
 This becomes important when you're planning a migration, as applications that are heavily dependent on each other, should be grouped together and migrated simultaneously, in order to prevent slowing down the connections between these applications.

-{caption: "Application Migration Planning -- Application Details"}
+{caption: "Application Migration Planning -- Application Details", id: "fig-application-details"}
 ![](images/image27.png)

 I've focused on the CRM-Records application here, which consists of a MySQL database server.
-You can see the other applications that are talking to this application in [Figure 25]{.underline}.
-When you zoom in on the application itself, the network requirements for this application present themselves ([Figure 26]{.underline}).
+You can see the other applications that are talking to this application in [Figure: Dependency mapping]{#fig-application-migration-planning}.
+When you zoom in on the application itself, the network requirements for this application present themselves ([Figure: Application Details]{#fig-application-details}).
 By adding up the different Service Endpoints, you can determine that this application is using up **1.1MB** of total traffic, with a peak throughput of **343bps**.
 Service Endpoints is a way of classifying specific services, because multiple services can live on the same workload.
 Obviously, this example application isn't representable for an actual production application; except higher numbers in real life.

 When looking at this window, you can clearly see the types of network ports being used as service endpoints within this application.
 These network ports could also be involved in the decision whether or not to migrate this application to the cloud.
 Or determine to which cloud locations you are allowed to migrate it.
 There might be some service or network port that, for security reasons, your security policies would prevent from hosting outside the private data center.
 Databases with Personally Identifiable Information (PII) data, might fall under regional laws and these laws would prohibit the data to be hosted on another country or continent.

 While doing this exercise per application, it might turn out that the application is extremely bandwidth hungry towards the internal users.
 The **External Services Accessed** tab is where the dependent service endpoints for this application can be found.
-It provides the same view as in [Figure 26]{.underline}, only the other way around; from this application to other services in the infrastructure.
+It provides the same view as in [Figure: Application Details]{#fig-application-details}, only the other way around; from this application to other services in the infrastructure.

-This same window can be used to implement security policies when migrating the application, as the [**Recommended Firewall Rules**]{.underline} tab shows the exact firewall rules that need to be implemented for this application.
+This same window can be used to implement security policies when migrating the application, as the [**Recommended Firewall Rules**]{#ch-recommended-firewall-rules} tab shows the exact firewall rules that need to be implemented for this application.

 ## Traffic Patterns